KadTheHunter/Misc-Python-Scripts/README.md

 This script serves as an alternative to using RCON due to issues with color codes and long command sequences.

+### Coordinate Drift Correction
+[`CoordinateDriftCorrection.py`](CoordinateDriftCorrection.py) scans a specified CSV file for Coordinates in rows whose 5th and 6th columns meet certain (hardcoded) criteria, then modifies them by an amount and operation provided by the user.

+This script was created to correct coordinates provided in [The Shulker Archives Database](https://kadthehunter.github.io/ShulkerArchives/database/) when I shifted multiple categories in the Map down so that the spare/blank cutout was in a more useful position.

 ### Deleting Duplicate Clips
 [`DeletingDoubleClips.py`](DeletingDoubleClips.py) scans a specified folder and deletes files matching given patterns.